matiaspompilio/tp-final-redes/Readme.md

 5. Kill bgp in router and re-run with `-M bmp` option added (This step will delete the bgp configuration)
 6. Restore topology configuration with restore.sh script
 7. Run openbmp all in one
+8. Route node to bmp collector (Step to follow below)

 ### Run openbmp All in one